The count starts with every calendar date in the analysis window, then subtracts nights that are genuinely unavailable to guests.

 | Open for booking | Yes | Core available night |

-Example: A property with 30 days in a month, 5 blocked for personal use, and 18 booked by guests has:
+Worked example: A property with 30 days in a month, 5 blocked for personal use, and 18 booked by guests produces:

 |---|---|---|